Sergio Pellissier: 2011–2019

 Before the start of the 2015–16 season, Pellissier, at the age of 36, was "surprised" to get a three-year contract extension until June 2018.
-When he signed the contract he was expecting "to repay in full", seeking to reach the mark of 100 goals in Serie A. He had score 93 goals so far, and he was not able to reach the mark, scoring five goals in 19 appearances.
+When he signed the contract, he was expecting "to repay in full", seeking to reach the mark of 100 goals in Serie A. He had score 93 goals so far, and he was not able to reach the mark, scoring five goals in 19 appearances.
 During the season, he would "take the scene", as reported by Mediaset, scoring a brace in a 5–1 win against Frosinone.
-In the following season (2016–17), he would reach his 400th Serie A match on 6 November 2016 during a 2–1 defeat against Juventus when he also scored his 99th goal.
+In the following season, he would reach his 400th Serie A match on 6 November 2016 during a 2–1 defeat to Juventus, when he also scored his 99th goal.
 His 100th Serie A goal, all of which came with Chievo, would be scored on 11 December 2016 in a 2–0 away win over Palermo.
 He also scored in consecutive Serie A matches twice—in the 16th and 17th round, and in the 19th and 20th round.
 In 2017–18, he played 20 matches and scored two goals, both goals were scored against Hellas Verona; the first, on 22 October 2017, in a Serie A 3–2 victory, and the other on 29 November in a Coppa Italia 1–1 draw, when he also missed a decisive penalty shot.

 On 10 May 2019, almost a month after his 40th birthday, Pellissier announced that he would be retiring from professional football at the end of the 2018–19 season; Chievo subsequently announced that they would also be retiring the number 31 shirt that he wore for the club in his honour.
 On 19 May, he made his final home appearance for the club in a 0–0 draw against Sampdoria; in the 72nd minute, he came off for Manuel Pucciarelli, and was given a standing ovation by the fans and a guard of honour by his teammates, who saluted him.
 He made the final appearance of his career on 25 May, in a 0–0 away draw against Frosinone.
 In total, he made 517 appearances for Chievo in all competitions, scoring 139 goals.
 Chievo finished the 2018–19 Serie A season in last place and were relegated to Serie B.